 Feline Lower Urinary Tract Disease (FLUTD)

 Feline lower urinary tract disease (FLUTD) is most commonly due to feline idiopathic cystitis (FIC), which is inflammation of the bladder with no known cause.
 Other less common causes are ideally ruled out, such as bladder stones, urethral plugs, bacterial infections, anatomical defects or cancer.
-It is important to note, that although bacterial cystitis is common in humans it is very uncommon in cats, affecting <2% of cats with urinary symptoms.
+It is important to note, that although bacterial cystitis is common in humans (more often referred to as a urinary tract infection, or UTI) it is very uncommon in cats, affecting <2% of cats with urinary symptoms.

 FIC is most common in young to middle aged cats.
 It has been linked to stress and can be triggered by chronic stress (such as conflict with other pets) or short-term stress (such as moving house).
-Affected cats often have abnormalities of the nerves in their bladder and an atypical neurological response to stress, suggesting they may be predisposed; however, FIC is also seen more often in cats who live indoors only, are overweight or lead sedentary lifestyles, and have a low water intake.
+Affected cats often have abnormalities of the nerves in their bladder and an atypical neurological response to stress, suggesting they may be predisposed, however FIC is also seen more often in cats who live indoors only, are overweight or lead sedentary lifestyles, live with other cats, and/or have a low water intake.

 Symptoms of urinary tract disease include: